Decoupled Alignment for Robust Plug-and-Play Adaptation: Memory Editing

+Denote a sequence of tokens as $\{ \bs_1, \bs_2, \dots, \bs_T\} $.
+In the $l$-layer of an autoregressive LLM, the tokens $\{\bs_i\}$ are embedded into a sequence of hidden states $\{\bh_i^{(l)}\}$.
+The final output of an $L$-layer LLM $y = \text{decode}(\bh_T^{(L)})$ is generated by the decoder layer from the final layer hidden state.
+Autoregressive LLMs often use Transformer as the building blocks (For further background on Transformer, please refer to \citet{vaswani2017attention}.
+In \autoref{fig:architecture}, we visualize the internal computation of a Transformer block.
+Each layer $l$ (left $\rightarrow$ right) of the Transformer block adds a self-attention mechanism $\ba_i^{(l)}$ and local MLP $\bM_i^{(l)}$ from previous layers.
+Each MLP is a three-layer neural network parameterized by $\bW_{\text{up}}$, $\bW_{\text{gate}}$, and $\bW_{\text{down}}$, along with a SwiGLU \citep{shazeer2020glu} or GELU \citep{hendrycks2016gaussian} activation function in popular LLMs, such as Llama \citep{touvron2023llama}, Gemma \citep{team2024gemma}.
+Formally, the $i$-th layer hidden state for a token $\bs_i$ in Transformer is calculated below:

-\paragraph{Storage of Alignment Knowledge.} We first use knowledge editing technology \cite{meng2022locating} to identify where the alignment knowledge is stored in the model.
-We use one unethical question as a prompt to Llama-2-7B-chat.
-We first add noise to all hidden states as shown in \autoref{fig:architecture}, and then restore only the selected hidden state.
-We then measure the difference in output probability between the corrupted run (adding noise to all hidden states) and the corrupted run with one hidden state restored, referred to as the indirect effect of the selected hidden state.
-The higher the indirect effect, the more critical the hidden state is to the model's output probability.
-We iteratively apply this process to all hidden states to identify the hidden states that have the most significant impact on the model's output probability, and show the results in \autoref{fig:causal_tracing}.
-We could observe that the hidden states in the middle layers of the model have the most significant impact on the model's output, and the MLP layers have a higher indirect effect than the attention layers.
-This aligns with the findings in \cite{meng2022locating}.
-We show more numerical results in Appendix.
-The results confirm that the alignment knowledge is mainly stored in the middle MLP layers of the model.
+\textbf{Storage of Alignment Knowledge.} We first adopt a knowledge-editing-style causal tracing analysis \citep{meng2022locating} to identify the model components that are most \emph{alignment-sensitive}.
+Using an unethical prompt on Llama-2-7B-chat, we corrupt all hidden states as shown in \autoref{fig:architecture}, then restore one selected hidden state at a time, and measure the resulting change in output probability relative to the fully corrupted run; we refer to this quantity as the \emph{indirect effect} of that hidden state.
+By repeating this procedure across all hidden states, we find that hidden states in the middle layers have the strongest influence on aligned behavior, with MLP layers—especially gate-related components—showing larger indirect effects than attention layers, consistent with \cite{meng2022locating}.
+These results indicate that the model components most critical for aligned behavior are concentrated in the middle MLP layers.
+We provide additional visualizations in \cref{ap:rome2}.